spirali/elsie/docs/README.md

 code with syntax highlighting is notoriously badly supported, so often you have to resort to exporting the highlighted code from [carbon.sh](https://carbon.sh) or screenshotting it from your IDE, both of which are far from ideal.
-Also, you can't really use source control (e.g. `git`) to version your presentation, which is a shame.
+Also, you can't really use source control (e.g. `git`) to version your slides, which is a shame.

     However, PowerPoint does allow you to create continuous animations (if you do not export to PDF of course), so if you need that, it might be a good choice.
+It also has a myriad of other useful features, like tables, charts, shared templates, spell checking, etc.

 - **LaTeX/Beamer**
-LaTeX (Beamer) produces fine-looking presentations, has good support for syntax highlighting and can be versioned easily.
-However, in our experience it is not that easy to create custom diagrams and animations using LaTeX, mainly because of its declarative nature.
-If you can speak in [TikZ](https://www.overleaf.com/learn/latex/TikZ_package) and you understand the error messages of `pdflatex`, you are probably fine.
+LaTeX has a template called [Beamer](https://www.overleaf.com/learn/latex/beamer), which is designed for creating presentation slides.
+It produces fine-looking text, has good support for syntax highlighting and can be versioned easily.
+However, in our experience it is not that easy to create custom diagrams and animations using LaTeX, mainly because of its declarative nature (and somewhat confusing syntax).
+If you can speak fluently in [TikZ](https://www.overleaf.com/learn/latex/TikZ_package) and you can understand the error messages of `pdflatex`, you are probably fine.
 If not, creating slides with complex animations, diagrams and source code snippets might be easier for you in Python.

     While *Elsie* also has basic support for rendering [LaTeX](userguide/latex.md), if your